Objectives

 • Use a hinge question that separates pitch from loudness by changing only one property on a wave diagram.

-• Ask students to identify where compression and rarefaction would appear in a labelled particle diagram.
+• Check whether you can identify where compression and rarefaction would appear in a labelled particle diagram.

-• Students often say loud sounds have a higher pitch.
+• Saying loud sounds have a higher pitch.
 Keep amplitude and frequency comparisons side by side.

 • Some describe sound as transverse because they picture a wavy line.
-Return to particle motion and stress that the diagram is a model, not the path of particles.
+Go back to particle motion and stress that the diagram is a model, not the path of particles.

 • Many assume sound can travel through empty space because light can.
 Use this contrast explicitly.